 What would you say to someone who is thinking about coaching, what do you think the value of coaching is?

-“If you are prepared to be honest with yourself then you’ll certainly get reward from coaching with Lisa.
+“If you are prepared to be honest with yourself then you’ll certainly get a reward from coaching with Lisa.
 It might not be the reward you are looking for, but it will be the reward that sometimes you don’t even understand at the present moment and it comes to you later.
-It would be a enriching experience, not an easy experience, but throughly worthwhile.
+It would be an enriching experience, not an easy experience, but thoroughly worthwhile.
 I haven’t found it easy but I’m thankful for taking this journey with you.”